solid/team/tasks/service-maintenance.md

 ## Responsibilities

-Members of the Service Maintenance task as responsible for maintaining the various technical services that support the Solid ecosystem (Listed below).
+Members of the Service Maintenance Task Force maintain the various technical services that support the Solid ecosystem (listed below).

 - Solid Forum
 - DNS for